-- 3. Working with the Associate Vice President for Research and Sponsored Programs to survey faculty on Research and Sponsored Programs service needs, develop a strategic plan, and making recommendations to the Faculty Affairs Committee about the faculty recognition program; - 4.
-Advising the Associate Vice President for Research and Sponsored Programs on evaluation of Research and Sponsored Programs services and programs. - i.
+- 4. Working with the Director of Faculty Development to develop a mission statement and strategic plan for faculty development at CSUCI; - 5.
+Advising the Director of Faculty Development on evaluation of faculty development programs and services; and - 6.
+Recommending revisions to the position description of the Director of Faculty Development. - b.
 The responsibilities of the Technology Advisory Committee shall include: - 1.
 Coordinating with other standing and special committees regarding recommendations for support of technology from University budgets; - 2.
 Making recommendations concerning principles and procedures, including procedures for faculty consultation governing the development, improvement, and use of instructional technology; - 3.
 Formulating, reviewing, and recommending all policies and procedures related to the academic and administrative uses of information technology, and promoting among various campus constituencies the appropriate use of on- and off-site technologies for instruction, learning, and research.

 These include but are not limited to: - i.
 Allocation of information technology resources in Academic Affairs; - ii.
 Access and utilization of technology resources; - iii.
 Privacy and security of information systems; - iv.
 Curricular uses of information technology; - v.
-Acting as an advisory body on information technology to the Chief Information Officer and the Academic Senate;
+Acting as an advisory body on information technology to the Chief Information Officer and the Academic Senate; - vi.
+Consulting, when appropriate with Library Advisory Committee. - c.
+The responsibilities of the Library Advisory Committee shall include: - 1.
+Coordinating with other standing and special committees regarding recommendations for support of the library, instructional technology and information literacy from University budgets. - 2.
+Formulating and recommending plans for integration of writing labs, math labs, and faculty development into the new library.